carryorange/carryorange.github.io/distributed_systems_notes/[distributed-data-1] Replication.md

 ## Leaders and Followers
 ### Synchronous vs asynchronous
-  * All followers being synchronous is in practical
+  * All followers being synchronous is not practical
   * Synchronous usually means _semi-synchronous_: one follower is kept synchronous, and the others are asynchronous
   * Often leader-based replication is completely asynchronous